mrjmc99/agfa-ei-xero-monitoring/README.md

 5. **Disabled Server Awareness**: In the event a server is disabled by the script, it will be stored in the disabled_servers.txt file, after the server issues have been resolved, it will automatically removed from this file.

+6. **Active Upgrade Awareness**: In the event the cluster is in a PREPARE status, the restart logic will be ignored, and an email notification will be sent if there is a failure, once the failed server passes valication, it will be removed from the disabled servers list and notification sent.

 ## Script Logic